Fak3/websubsub/README.md

 `https://example.com`.
 It will be used to build full callback urls.

 Set `WEBSUBS_REDIS_URL` settings in your `settings.py`.
-Redis locks are used to ensure subscription\unsubscription tasks are consistent with hub and local database.
+Redis locks are used to ensure subscription/unsubscription tasks are consistent with hub and local database.

 You can create subscription on the go, or use static subscriptions.